-At this time of year, many Canadian farms are harvesting the food crops that will sustain us throughout the year.
 To celebrate the harvest, join us at the Museum where you will be able to learn how simple and easy it is to prepare heart healthy soup made with corn, squash and beans - known as the Three Sisters.
 The aboriginal legend of the Three Sisters will be told in our demonstration kitchen and an indigenous chef will feature an Algonquin cuisine workshop in the Learning Centre.
-Want easy and tasty cake to serve this Thanksgiving?
-Learn how to make a delicious apple spice caramel cake, made with seasonal apples.
+Want easy and tasty mini baked apple cider donuts to serve this Thanksgiving?
+Learn how to make delicious mini baked donuts, made with seasonal apple cider.
 Explore several pumpkin varieties and learn about the pumpkin’s life cycle.
 Children are invited to get creative with a fall themed craft and play with a corn filled sensory bin.
 Other activities include the perennial favourite apple cider making as well as livestock-related demonstrations.

 Apple Cider Making and Tasting (10:30, 11:30, 1:30, 2:30, and 3:30)

 What happens to all the apples that are bumped and bruised and not perfect to eat out-of-hand?
 They are pressed and turned into cider!
 At this demonstration, visitors can make good use of their energy to help operate the press and will of course be able to taste the fruits of their labour at the end.

 Algonquin Cuisine Workshop (from 11 a.m. to 1 p.m.)